swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 To learn more about a company's revenue and customers, begin by searching for their names alongside "revenue" or "customers."
 If that doesn't work, you might try a business directory like Dun & Bradstreet.

-Sources:
+### Sources

-*   About Us page on competitor's website
+*   **About Us page on competitor's website** - Often you can the location, the key people in the company and funding information here.
-*   Crunchbase
-*   LinkedIn
+*   **Crunchbase** - You can find information about when a company was started, who are the key people, the number of funding rounds and fundng amount, what are the other companies in the space.
+While you can get a ballpark estimate of how big the company is, it is often inaccurate.
+The same goes for employee information
+*   **LinkedIn** - You can find all the locations the company exists in, the number of employees, recent hires, job postings etc. If you have the paid account, you can also find how many they have hired of late.
-*   Paid services like Dun & Bradstreet
+*   **Paid services like Dun & Bradstreet**
+*   **GlassDoor** - Gives an idea of what the culture is at the competitor company and how aligned they are.
+When a company's culture is in trouble, the agility of their progress is greatly hindered.

-2. Products and services
+2: Products and services
 -------------------------

 Understanding the products or services that your competitors offer is the key to finding market differentiation for your brand.
 The first thing you’ll need to do is answer a few basic qualitative questions: